atomist-skills/docker-build-skill/SETTINGS.md

     In both of the above examples, we use data from the event that triggered the Docker build to provide the image repository and name.

+    Note that each argument provided is passed as a _single_ argument to kaniko, no command-line parsing is done.
+This means that command-line options that take a value should either be provided as a single argument with the option and value joined by an equal sign (`=`), e.g., `--context-sub-path=docker`, or as two separate arguments, the first being the option and the second being the value, e.g., `--context-sub-path` and `docker`.

 1.  **Create GitHub commit check** _(advanced)_

     ![GitHub commit check](docs/images/github-check.png)